James T. Holtzclaw: Civil War service

 In April 1862 at the Battle of Shiloh in Western Tennessee, Holtzclaw was seriously wounded in his right lung during the first day of fighting.
 He was initially thought to have been mortally wounded, but made an amazing recovery and was back in his duties after only ninety days.
 He was promoted to colonel and served for a time in Montgomery.
 In 1863, he was again wounded, this time when he was thrown from his horse during the Battle of Chickamauga in northern Georgia.
 However, the injury was not serious enough to force him from the field.
 In November 1863, he assumed command of a brigade in Stewart's Division in Second Corps of the Army of Tennessee and led it during the Chattanooga Campaign, including the Battle of Lookout Mountain.
 For a time, he temporarily led the brigade of Henry Clayton.

 On July 7, 1864, Holtzclaw received a promotion to brigadier general and assumed permanent command of Clayton's Brigade.
 He took part in John Bell Hood's campaign in Tennessee and was wounded a third time, this time a severe contusion on his ankle, during the Battle of Franklin on December 17.
 However, he maintained his duties and his brigade acted as rear guard for the army following the disastrous Battle of Nashville.

 In January 1865, he was assigned command of a division comprising his brigade and that of Mathew Ector in the Department of the Gulf and the Department of Alabama, Mississippi, and Eastern Louisiana.
 Subsequently, Holtzclaw assumed command of the garrison at Spanish Fort and led the defenses of Mobile and Montgomery against Union forces.
 Following the collapse of the Confederacy, he was paroled on May 10 in Meridian, Mississippi, and formally pardoned on November 4.

 Postbellum activities

 Holtzclaw resumed his legal career in the firm of Judge & Holtzclaw in Montgomery and became prominent in the local and state Democratic Party.
 He took an interest in the railroad industry and served as an associate state railroad commissioner shortly before his death.
 He was also the grand commander of the local chapter of the Freemasons.

-James T. Holtzclaw died at his home in Montgomery at the age of sixty and is buried in the city's Oakwood Cemetery.
+James T. Holtzclaw died at his home in Montgomery at the age of sixty.